Overall New Zealand Scholarship results 2020

 Premier Awards

-$10,000 each year for three years (for the very top 7-12 students) as long as they maintain at least a "B" grade average in tertiary studies
+$10,000 each year for three years for the very top 7 to 12 students, as long as they maintain at least a B grade average in tertiary studies

-A minimum of three Scholarships at “Outstanding” level with three additional scholarships, or a minimum of three Scholarships at “Outstanding” level, demonstrating outstanding breadth and depth, with two or more additional Scholarships and a top two performance in at least one subject.
+A minimum of 3 Scholarships at Outstanding level with 3 additional Scholarships, or a minimum of 3 Scholarships at Outstanding level, demonstrating outstanding breadth and depth, with 2 or more additional Scholarships and a top 2 performance in at least 1 subject

 12